-I don’t really remember the first time I ever ate in a restaurant, though I think I vaguely remember the place that my parents say it was.
-On the road to the town where my paternal grandmother lived, it was called King Neptune, and was as far away from the ocean as it’s possibly to be and still be in Connecticut.
-You know the type of place, which serves fried seafood, shrimp scampi and broiled flounder in an array of combinations and platters, along with a baked potato and a salad for some reasonable price ending in 95 cents.
+I don’t really remember the first time I ever ate in a restaurant, though I think I vaguely remember the place (according to my parents).
+Situated right off the state road on the way to the town where my paternal grandmother lived, it was called King Neptune and was as far away from the ocean as it’s possible to be and still be in Connecticut.
+You know the type of place: fried seafood in baskets, shrimp scampi and broiled flounder in an array of combinations and platters, along with a baked potato and a salad for some reasonable price ending in 95 cents.
 It was my dad’s favorite restaurant, and though it’s long defunct, he still can’t resist a heaping pile of fried clam bellies when given the option.
 Afterwards, he will jokingly clutch his chest and exclaim about his cholesterol, as if the effects of all that grease can be felt immediately, even though he’s been on Lipitor for ten years, and in fact has perfect levels and a wonderfully functional and healthy heart.

 So that was probably it, or Squires, the steakhouse in our town, where my parents didn’t eat steak.
 Who knows what they ate there.
 It was too dark to see anyway, but the burgers were great.

-In about the summer of 1986 I think, or maybe 1984, my parents and their friends, the Hirschs, the ones we had gone to Cape Cod with, finally figured out the secret to successful summer family vacations.
+In about the summer of 1986 I think, or maybe 1984, my parents and our friends, the Hirschs, the ones we had gone to Cape Cod with, finally figured out the secret to successful summer family vacations with small children.
 Come now and lean close, I’ll share the secret…

-First of all- go someplace not too far away.
+First of all: go someplace not too far away.
 What was (and is) so great about Bermuda, is that it’s a mere hour and a half flight from NYC.
 That’s less time than it takes to get to the Hamptons, particularly in July or August.
-In some traffic on the LIE, you could to Bermuda and back twice and still not be within sight of the Montauk Highway… And in those days, you didn’t have to show up six hours before your flight took off…nor did you need a passport, I think.
-Just a government issued ID…
+In some summer Friday traffic on the LIE, you could fly to Bermuda and back twice and still not be within sight of the Montauk Highway.
+And in those days, you didn’t have to show up six hours before your flight took off, nor did you need a passport, I think.
+Just a government issued ID.

-Second of all- go someplace with JUST enough to do.
+Second of all: go someplace with JUST enough to do.
 In Bermuda, there was the beach and the pool and then there were things to do that did not involve going to the beach or the pool.
 And those things could be done in a very short period of time.
 There was, for example, a lovely small aquarium and zoo, which was such a favorite of mine, that many years later I nearly used it as a wedding venue.
 What a lovely continuity to get married next to the exact same Galapagos tortoises I saw having (very cumbersome) sex as a child!
 There was also an aged parrot fish in a tank, with barnacles growing on it, that I am convinced is the same too.
-Other local attractions include colonial ruins that are kind of fun, a perfume factory we never went to, and silly old-fashioned shops in the main city of Hamilton that you buy very old fashioned things at, like tea cozies and kilts, better suited for chilly Scottish nights, than temperate Bermuda ones.
-The joy of such outings, however, was always battling our exquisite impatience to get back to the beach or the pool…
+Other local attractions include colonial ruins that are kind of fun, a perfume factory we never went to, a big hole filled with sharks, rays and other scary large fish, and quaintly old-fashioned shops in the main city of Hamilton that you buy very old-fashioned things at, like tea cozies and kilts, better suited for chilly Scottish nights, than temperate Bermuda ones.
+For many years I got my winter Pringle sweaters there.
+The joy of such outings, however, was always the internal battle with our own exquisite impatience to get back to the beach or the pool.

-It also didn’t hurt that Bermuda was beautiful and different and civilized.
-It was like if you took the prettiest hilly village in the English countryside and deposited it, winding lanes, stone walls and all, in the middle of the tropics.
-Well, semi-tropics.
+It also didn’t hurt that Bermuda was beautiful.
+It is like if you took the prettiest hilly village in the English countryside and deposited it, winding lanes, stone walls and all, in the middle of the near tropics.
 In August, when we went, it was full of blooming hibiscus and coconut palms… the balmy air smelled like ocean and flowers and heaven.
 Everyone spoke and speaks English, and all the men wore charming knee length shorts.
 There was no crime at all, but most of all… most of ALL…

-Thirdly- Find the right hotel.
-I have no idea how the families discovered Ariel Sands, called so as a tribute to The Tempest, which takes place in Bermuda.
-It could not have been more a perfect place for us.
+Thirdly: Find the right hotel.
+I have no idea how the families discovered Ariel Sands, called so as a tribute to The Tempest, which (supposedly) takes place in Bermuda.
+It could not have been more a perfect place for us, two young families of four.
 It was small, quiet (except for us, I guess), and all-inclusive.
 The rooms, filled with wicker furniture and floral duvets, were large and comfortable but not fancy.
-We four girls shared one together after our first year, in an extended slumber party.
-Jerry would tell us crazy bedtime stories and we would giggle or fight ourselves to sleep.
+We four girls shared a room together after our first year, in an extended slumber party.
+Jerry, the Hirsch Dad, would tell us crazy bedtime stories and once he was gone, we would giggle, fight, and bicker ourselves to sleep.

-The small pool, up by the hotel’s veranda was a nice place to spend the afternoon, and the dads would hold the pole end of the cleaning net out over the deep end, and make us practice our dives from the edge.
+The small pool, up by the hotel’s veranda was a nice place to spend the afternoon, and the two dads would hold the pole end of the cleaning net out over the deep end, and make us practice our dives from the edge.
 (My dad was a lifeguard as a young man, and swimming skills are still very important to him.
 Just today he asked me when an appropriate age for the baby that is currently a fetus is to learn to swim.
-I could hear the gears turning in his brain… planning next summer…Me, I’m just hoping for healthy!)
+I could hear the gears turning in his brain… planning next summer!)

-The centerpiece of the place, at least for us non-golfers, was a perfect, small, pale pink sanded crescent beach that was sandy up until about four inches of water, after which one of the most stunning reefs I’ve ever experienced began, extending about 50 yards out, never much deeper than four feet.
+The centerpiece of the place, at least for us non-golfers, was a perfect, small, pale pink sanded crescent beach that was softly sandy up until about four inches of water, after which one began of the most stunning reefs I’ve ever experienced.
+Extending about 50 yards out, never much deeper than four feet, it was perfect for children learning to navigate a snorkel.
 A golden statue of Ariel, perched on one foot, arms outstretched, marked the edge of the cove and the hotel’s property.
 Do you know how many hours a child trained to use a mask and snorkel can spend looking at things in the sand and on a reef?
 Hours upon hours.
 There, in the warm, crystalline water, were; tiny octopi hiding in broken conch shells, sea horses dangling at the ends of waving coral fronds, little striped sergeant major fish buzzing around coral high-rises like bees, aggressive and colorful parrot fish scraping their beaks along the coral, a garden of anemones in every color that would suddenly pucker shut if you ran the shadow of your hand over them, gliding purple, black and yellow tang, pretty angelfish and every other sort of fish and fauna common to Atlantic reefs.
 The first year we went, when we were still learning how to swim, the dads bought some inflatable rafts, and we laid across them sideways, their strong arms holding tight onto our little bodies, a little girl on each side, as we dipped our faces into the water and into a world that was magical to us.
-I’m glad and grateful I got to see such a place so alive in my lifetime, because now it lies abandoned and dead, like the lone shells of castles one sees dotting the Irish country side.
+I’m glad and grateful I got to see such a place so alive in my lifetime, because now it lies abandoned and dead, like the lone shells of ancient castles one sees dotting the Irish country side.
 You can imagine the glory that once lived and flourished there, the knights jousting and the ladies waving their sleeves, but you can’t really fathom it.
 It’s a lost world.

 Adjacent to the cove was a salt-water pool, which fronted and was fed directly by the foaming ocean, and was fascinatingly full of little fish, which either came in over the sides when the waves crashed at night, or through the little side inlets.
-It, strangely, had a slide, and when you went down and splashed into the warm water your eyes strung with the salt, and if you landed wrong, you could scrape yourself on the very rough bottom which was paved with the tiniest of snails and crabs in the millions and thousands of millions.
-The pool drained into another small inlet, where we would take our leftover breakfast toast and feed the fishes that were too large to enter the pool, creating a frenzy of flailing bodies and splashing water as the Sargent majors bombarded the parrotfish and chased them away…
+It, strangely, had a slide, and when you went down and splashed into the warm water your eyes strung with the salt.
+If you landed poorly, you could scrape yourself on the very rough bottom which was paved with the tiniest of snails and crabs in the millions and thousands of millions.
+The pool drained into another small inlet, where we would take our leftover breakfast toast and feed the fishes that were too large to enter the pool, creating a frenzy of flailing bodies and splashing water as the Sargent majors bombarded the parrotfish and chased them away.

 Late in the day, we would have strange black scabs made of tar, that we relished cleaning off with the turpentine in hidden boxes tacked to trees dotting the property.
 The crabs that lived near the roots darted sideways into their holes at our approach.